-FLR is a project born in France and developed in Berlin.
-The brand holds its name due to the contraction of the designer's name Flore de Sermet de Tournefort.
-FLR celebrates the beauty of a body which seeks to be sensual and free of any social restrictions.
+FLR is a project that was born in France and developed in Berlin.
+The brand was named after its founder Flore de Sermet de Tournefort.
+FLR celebrates the beauty and sensuality of bodies freed from social restrictions.

-FLR online collection, Déjeuner sur l'herbe, is made of unique pieces, focusing on slow-fashion instead of fast changing seasonal styles.
-Flore is strongly inspired by sping and paintings, both wich regularly cloud and delude her imagination.
+FLR's latest collection, Déjeuner sur l'herbe, consists of unique pieces, focusing on slow-fashion instead of fast changing seasonal styles.
+Flore is strongly inspired by nature, the Spring mood and Renaissance paintings, which all cloud and delude her vivid imagination.

 FLR clothes are handcrafted in Flore's atelier, currently located in Brussels.
-The slow manufacturing method allows for unique pieces and limited editions.
-Each fabric is specifically chosen by Flore in places she travels to such as her hometown in southern France, in Paris or Berlin.
-She also selects second-hand clothes and gives them a second life by merging them with new materials to design her garments.
-The choice to include vintage items was made for ethical and aesthetic reasons.
+Manufacturing in-house allows to focus on one-of-a-kind pieces and limited editions.
+Each fabric was hand-picked by Flore in various locations, such as her hometown in Southern France, Paris or Berlin.
+She also selects second-hand clothes and gives them a new life by merging them with new materials to design her garments.
+The choice to include vintage items stems from both ethical and aesthetic concerns.

 FLR plays with volumes by folding or destroying fabric to deform the silhouette.
 The use of silky or see-through fabrics allows garments to be seen as a second skin layer.